 Much has been made of his residence here, particularly whether or not he had a friendship with the Prague writer Franz Kafka.
-It’s pretty clear from writings at the time that the two men traveled in similar circles (German-Jewish Prague) and knew of each other, but there’s not much evidence to support the fact that they had a close friendship (even though that would awesome and tempting to contemplate).
+It’s clear from writings at the time that the two men traveled in similar circles (German-Jewish Prague) and knew of each other, but there’s not much evidence to support the fact they had a close friendship (even though that would awesome to contemplate).

 Einstein’s Serbian-born wife, Mileva Marić, a talented physicist in her own right, apparently didn’t like Prague as much as Albert did.
-When the opportunity arose, in 1912, to transfer to a teaching post in Zürich, Switzerland, Einstein accepted, and he and the family said goodbye to the “City of a Hundred Spires” for good.
+When the opportunity arose, in 1912, to transfer to a teaching post in Zürich, Einstein accepted, and he and the family said goodbye to the “City of a Hundred Spires” for good.

 “Here in this salon of Mrs. Berta Fanta, Albert Einstein, professor at Prague University in 1911 to 1912, founder of the theory of relativity, Nobel prize winner, played the violin and met his friends, famous writers, Max Brod and Franz Kafka.”

-From what I remember of the Doppler Effect from high school physics, it can be summarized like this: the measure of a wave’s frequency depends on both the speed of the observer and the speed of what he or she is measuring.
+From what I remember of the Doppler Effect from high school, it can be summarized like this: the measure of a wave’s frequency depends on both the speed of the observer and the speed of what he or she is measuring.
 It can be applied to both sound and light waves.
 With sound, you actually hear the Doppler Effect in the change of pitch as a police or ambulance siren approaches and then moves away.
 With light, it can be seen with stars and other celestial objects to determine whether they are moving toward or away from us, and at what speed.
-(I’m not sure exactly how it works with television weather!)
+(I’m not sure exactly how it works with television weather.)

-The bourgeois revolution of 1848 found him in a rather precarious spot though (which proves being a native Austrian during the time of Austria’s greatest dominance could have negative consequences as well).
-When the middle classes rose up against the Habsburgs across the empire so dramatically that year, Doppler, unfortunately, had a teaching gig at a Hungarian university in today’s Slovak city of Banská Štiavnica.
+The bourgeois revolution of 1848 found him in a precarious spot, though, which proves being a native Austrian during the time of Austria’s greatest dominance could have negative consequences as well.
+When the middle classes, particularly the Hungarians, rose up against the Habsburgs that year, Doppler, unfortunately, found himself at a Hungarian university, in the Slovak city of Banská Štiavnica.
 He had to high-tail it out of there fast, and ended up riding out his career safe and sound in Vienna.

-I’ll wrap up this post with possibly the most convincing argument of all that Prague could credibly lay claim to being the home of modern astronomy, and it has nothing at all to do with actual astronomers.
+I’ll wrap up this post with possibly the most convincing argument of all that Prague could credibly lay claim to being the home of modern astronomy, and it has nothing to do with actual astronomers.

 Think about it for a second.
 Aside from Prague Castle and Charles Bridge, what’s the most significant tourist attraction in the city?
-It’s the “Astronomical Clock," on the southern face of the Old Town Hall.
-(It even has a form of the word "astronomy" in the name.)
-In fact, it’s not a clock at all in the traditional sense.
-It’s what astronomers call on “astrolabe” – a scientific instrument for determining the relative positions of the stars and planets.
+It’s the Astronomical Clock on the southern face of the Old Town Hall, of course.
+(The clock even has the word "astronomy" in the name.)
+In fact, it’s not a clock at all; it’s what astronomers call on “astrolabe” – a scientific instrument for determining the relative positions of stars and planets.

-Prague’s astronomical clock has been dolled up over the years with models of the apostles and medieval figures that move and dance on the hour, but it’s quite a sophisticated scientific instrument.
-In addition to telling Central European Time, the clock’s rings show Babylonian time (calculated from sunrise to sunset), Old Bohemian Time, sidereal time, the phases of the moon, the positions of the zodiac – indeed, just about anything a budding 15th-century astronomer (or astrologer) might need for their work.
+Prague’s astronomical clock has been dolled up over the years with models of the apostles and medieval figures that move and dance on the hour, but it’s actually a sophisticated scientific instrument.
+In addition to telling Central European Time, the clock’s rings show Babylonian time (calculated from sunrise to sunset), Old Bohemian Time, sidereal time, the phases of the moon, the positions of the zodiac – indeed, just about anything a budding 15th-century astronomer might need for their work.